-Trans fats are present in many fried foods, biscuits, and crackers (click here for the complete list).
+Trans fats are present in many fried foods, biscuits, and crackers.
 Overconsumption of these foods can lead to obesity, diabetes, and NAFLD.

 Soda is loaded with sugar.
 The more sugar you consume, the more you are at the risk of being obese and developing fatty liver.
 Therefore, stop consuming soda (including diet soda) and drink healthier, lower sugar beverages like coconut water, water, green tea, lemon-infused water, or black coffee instead.

 Excess salt can cause water retention in the body that can hinder glucose metabolism, leading to obesity, diabetes, and fatty liver.
 Therefore, use minimum amounts of salt in your food to protect your liver.

 It’s easy to see that eating healthy is the ONLY way to prevent fatty liver and protect your liver from further deterioration.
 If you are struggling to follow a healthy eating schedule, here’s a diet chart for you.